pnedev/nppgtags/README.md

 GTags plugin for Notepad++

-This is GUI frontend to GNU Global source code tagging system (GTags) for Notepad++.
+This is a frontend to GNU Global source code tagging system (GTags) for Notepad++.
 You'll need GTags binaries for Win32 to use this plugin.
 Those are supplied with the plugin binary for convenience.